Code-Institute-Submissions/sargey18-practical-english_OctResub/README.md

 Change to the Navbar background color in order for the toggler menu icon to more visable .
 Change to Navbar font-size on mobile for clearer reading.

+## Future recommendations

+In the future I would like to connect the sign ups to email automation using either laravel or python, this was ust outside of the timeframe of this current project.

+I would also like to create a logo to be used on the mobile navbar rather than the text.

+I also need to link the footer social media icons to the correct pages and create the cookie and private policies.

+Also, according to the lighthouse report, one of the main issues slowing the website down is the image sizes, this will need to be reduced before the website goes live.